minty-code/optimize-win10/README.md

 Honestly use whatever power plan you want

 # Memory Cleaners
-I don't use one, because I have 16gb of ram.
+I don't use one on my desktop, because I have 16gb of ram.
 The only one I know of is ISLC, and it seems to be disliked by the tweaking community.

+On my laptop, I use ISLC because I only have 8gb ram.
+I followed this guide https://www.youtube.com/watch?v=cP1EMzGD9Xc

 # Custom ISO's
 * If you thought this was too much work, here are 2 very nice custom iso's that get all the work done for you.
 GG has better performance, but I prefer Revi because I play Phasmophobia sometimes